 Fukushima Prefecture is home to some of the most renowned sake brewers in Japan, and sometimes called the “Sake Kingdom.”
 Fukushima sake has also taken the gold medal in the prestigious "National New Sake Tasting Competition" for the seventh consecutive year in 2019.

 Above all, Fukushima's Aizu area is known for its quality water and rice, and consequently, for quality sake.
 Today, we will visit popular shops in Aizu-Wakamatsu City, where you can visit some of the Fukushima sake breweries and taste the sake, as well as a long-established lacquerware shop where you can purchase Aizu souvenirs.

-1. Suehiro Shuzo Sake Brewery: Learn about the history of sake!
+1. Suehiro Shuzo Sake Brewery: Discover the History and Art of Sake Brewing

 Suehiro Shuzo, located in the castle town of Aizu-Wakamatsu, is a long-established sake brewery.
 Constructed in 1850, it is one of the few breweries that remain from the days of old.
 Many tourists from overseas also visit, so you can find information on available tour courses in both English and Japanese.

 When you enter Suehiro Shuzo through the wooden door, you will find yourself in a large hall that you wouldn’t even think was a wooden building.
 This is where your Fukushima sake brewery visit begins.